connorslade/mslicer/slicer/README.md

           The speed to lift the platform after exposing each first layer, in mm/min [default: 65] --first-retract-speed <FIRST_RETRACT_SPEED>
-          The speed to retract (move down) the platform after exposing each first layer, in mm/min [default: 150] --position <POSITION>
+          The speed to retract (move down) the platform after exposing each first layer, in mm/min [default: 150] --mesh <MESH>
+          Path to a .stl or .obj file
+      --position <POSITION>
           Location of the bottom center of model bounding box.
-The origin is the center of the build plate [default: "0, 0, 0"]
+The origin is the center of the build plate --rotation <ROTATION>
-      --rotation <ROTATION>
-          Rotation of the model in degrees, pitch, roll, yaw [default: "0, 0, 0"] --scale <SCALE>
+          Rotation of the model in degrees, pitch, roll, yaw --scale <SCALE>
-          Scale of the model along the X, Y, and Z axes [default: "1, 1, 1"] -h, --help
+          Scale of the model along the X, Y, and Z axes -h, --help
           Print help
 ```